cbaatz/Knit/README.md

 config files.
 Note that the first positional argument after the command is interpreted as a config name so positional arguments only make sense when explicitly specifying a config module name.

+`--log` is reserved for making the Winston logger available to resource files.

 ### Options for `server`